nearform/react-browser-hooks/storybook/stories/resize/README.md

 - width (int), height (int): dimensions of the screen
 - throttled (boolean): if set, throttling is enabled
 - delay (int): the actual delay in ms, based on fps parameter

-See the /demo/src/components/resize component for a full usage example.